Google logo

 The Google logo appears in numerous settings to identify the search engine company.
 Google has used several logos over its history, with the first logo created by Sergey Brin using GIMP.
-A revised logo debuted on September 1, 2015.
+A revised logo debuted on September 1, 2015, with slight modifications made on May 19, 2026.
 The previous logo, with slight modifications between 1999 and 2013, was designed by Ruth Kedar, with a wordmark based on the Catull font, an old style serif typeface designed by Gustav Jaeger for the Berthold Type Foundry in 1982.

 The company also includes various modifications or humorous features, such as modifications of their logo for use on holidays, birthdays of famous people, and major events, such as the Olympics.
-These special logos, some designed by Dennis Hwang, have become known as Google Doodles.
+These special logos, some designed by Dennis Hwang, became known as Google Doodles.

 History

 In 1997, Larry Page created a computerized version of the Google letters using the free graphics program GIMP.
-The typeface was changed and an exclamation mark was added mimicking the Yahoo! logo.
+This would be used for Google's 28th birthday in 2026.
+In 1998, the typeface was changed and an exclamation mark was added, mimicking the Yahoo! logo.

 "There were a lot of different color iterations", says Ruth Kedar, the graphic designer who developed the now-famous logo in May 1999.
 "We ended up with the primary colors, but instead of having the pattern go in order, we put a secondary color on the L, which brought back the idea that Google doesn't follow the rules."
 The font Catull was used, "I was trying to find something that was both traditionally tied to the beautiful fonts in the past and also had a very current and in some ways surprising ways", says Ruth, "I really loved the way that it had these very elegant stems and ascenders and descenders and also had these Serifs that were very, very precise and I wanted something that when you looked at it, it was very clear that it's something you haven't seen before".

 In 2010, the Google logo received its first major overhaul since May 31, 1999.
-The new logo was first previewed on November 8, 2009, and was officially launched on May 6, 2010, though this change was only for the main Google Search.
-It utilizes an identical typeface to the previous logo, but the "o" is distinctly more orange-colored in place of the previously more yellowish "o", as well as a much more subtle shadow rendered in a different shading style.
-This logo was just used on the main search page, while the previous logo from 1999 was still used for services and corporate branding.
+The new logo was first previewed on November 8, 2009, and was officially launched on May 6, 2010.
+It uses a different hue for the second "o" as it is distinctly more orange-colored in place of the previously more yellowish "o", as well as a much more subtle shadow rendered in a different shading style.
+By November 2010, it was then rolled out in many places from within Google, replacing the old 1999 Google logo.